epics-containers/epics-containers.github.io/main/_sources/user/tutorials/create_beamline.rst.txt

     #. change the beamline name in the two bash scripts in the ``services``
        directory.

+    #. change the beamline name in ``beamline-chart/values.yaml``

     #. add some meaningful configuration to the example IOCs config folder
        ``iocs/bl01t-ea-ioc-01/config/ioc.yaml``.
 We will do this in the next tutorial.

+Much of the above can be achieved with a global find and replace of 'xxi' with '01t'.

 Environment.sh
 ~~~~~~~~~~~~~~